K12-Analytics-Engineering/edfi/tutorial.md

 bash edfi-ods/003-import-ods-data.sh '<POSTGRES_PASSWORD>';
 ```

 That's it for the ODS!
-You now have an Ed-Fi ODS created and your databases seeded with data.
+You now have an Ed-Fi ODS created and your databases seeded with Ed-Fi's table structure.

 Click the **Next** button.